BellezaEmporium/query-streamlink/README.md

 ## How it works :

-This program works by asking Streamlink, based on the base URL you're giving him, an URL that is readable on (almost !) all known players to this date.
-The service acts like a redirector for the website you've chosen.
+This program works by asking Streamlink, based on the URL you gave, an URL that can be used for (almost !) all known players to this date. query-streamlink simply acts like an intermediary/redirector between the end-user and Streamlink.

 ### Supported websites :

-Basically any website that [Streamlink](https://streamlink.github.io/plugin_matrix.html) supports (beware of some geo-locked streams for some services)
+Basically any website that [Streamlink](https://streamlink.github.io/plugin_matrix.html) supports (beware of geo-location issues for some services)

 ## Different queries available :